Seeing a Red Line on Your LCD TV? Here’s 4 Ways to Fix It

 Featured-TV-switched-off

-Note – this article is specifically about LCD TV’s, not OLED or Plasma screens.
+Note – This article is about LCD TVs, not OLED or Plasma screens.
 The latter two can suffer from burn-in, which could be a cause for them but not for traditional LCD screens.

 #1 Try Changing the Channel